the-krafty-koder/mastering/notes/databases/mysql/intro.md

 Schema statements - statements used to create database objects (tables, indexes, constraints ) Data statements - statements used to create, manipulate and retrieve the data stored in a database.
-Transaction statements - used begin, end and rollback transactions.
+Transaction statements - used to begin, end and rollback transactions.

 - The number of rows that a table may contain is more a matter of physical limits (i.e., how much disk drive space is available) and maintainability (i.e., how large a table can get before it becomes difficult to work with) than of database server limitations.